docker-mailserver/docker-mailserver/docs/content/config/account-management/provisioner/file.md

     hello@example.com|{SHA512-CRYPT}$6$W4rxRQwI6HNMt9n3$riCi5/OqUxnU8eZsOlZwoCnrNgu1gBGPkJc.ER.LhJCu7sOg9i1kBrRIistlBIp938GdBgMlYuoXYUU5A4Qiv0
     ```

+    ---

+    **Dovecot "extra fields"**

+    [Appending a third column will customize "extra fields"][gh-issue::provisioner-file::accounts-extra-fields] when converting account data into a Dovecot UserDB entry.

+    DMS is not aware of these customizations beyond carrying them over, expect potential for bugs when this feature breaks any assumed conventions used in the scripts (_such as changing the mailbox path or type_).

 !!! note

     Account creation will normalize the provided email address to lowercase, as DMS does not support multiple case-sensitive address variants.